kevinlang/catalog/README.md

 ### TOML frontmatter

-TOML frontmatter can be used by specifying a TOML block fenced in by the `+++` seperator:
+TOML frontmatter can be used by specifying a TOML block fenced in by the `+++` seperator.

 ```markdown
 +++